 We've heard quite a bit about Samsung's prototype flexible OLED display over the past couple of years, and it looks like the company is starting to mature the tech, as it showed off the most practical phone design we've seen yet.

 Just to get this out of the way up front – this phone is not flexible.
 It's just using the flexible display inside of a rigid case, so it's no different than current phones in that respect.
-When it comes to specs, Samsung wouldn't give up details, only telling The Verge that it's "about 5-inches across" with a resolution of "about" 720p.

 If there's one downside to the proliferation of touchscreen technology, it's the lack of tactile feedback.
 Tactus is one of many companies that aims to alleviate this problem.
 This week, at SID 2012, the company demoed a product that offers disappearing physical touch keys.
 As seen in the demo video here, these buttons can raise on command and disappear when they're not needed.
 Which sounds like something out of science fiction.